asreview/asreview/docs/source/lab/simulation_overview.rst

 ---------------------

 Simulating with ASReview LAB has multiple purposes.
-First, the performance of one or multiple models can be measured by different metrics (see :ref:`Analyzing results <simulation_results:Analyzing results>`).
+First, the performance of one or multiple models can be measured by different metrics (see :ref:`Analyzing results <lab/simulation_results:Analyzing results>`).
 A convenient one is that you can investigate the amount of work you could have saved by using active learning compared to your manual screening process.